Can you put steel strings on a classical guitar?

 If you like to experiment with your strings, you may have wondered how your classical guitar would sound if you put steel strings on it.

-Putting the wrong strings on your guitar can lead to a number of problems.
+Putting the wrong strings on your guitar can lead to some problems.
 Not only you’ll not get a perfect sound, but you can seriously damage your guitar.

 In this article, we have described all the negative consequences of putting steel strings on a classical guitar.